 - Secularization: As more individuals identify as non-religious, the traditional "church and casket" model feels less relevant.

-- The "No Plan" Factor: Roughly 14% of Americans now indicate they don't have a plan or simply don't care about a formal service, preferring to leave the details to their survivors' discretion.
+- The "No Plan" Factor: A meaningful share of Americans indicate they don't have a plan or don't want a formal service, preferring to leave the details to their survivors' discretion.

 Common No Service Reasons: Why Families Choose This Path

 There is no single reason why families choose to skip a funeral.
-However, several recurring themes emerge in my work as an end-of-life consultant.
+However, several recurring themes emerge.

 1. Honoring Personal Wishes